Last Friday, I had five hours of oral surgery under general anaesthesia. I had my two root-canal teeth removed.

-It’s not easy to get in with Dr. Wall.
+I found a biological dentist to do the procedure.
 He does a lot of meticulous research and planning before a major procedures, and I had to go for a few hours for many diagnostic procedures.
-Then my $7,000 day in his office included 14 procedures, including bone cavitation, putting a fibrin plug/clot of my own blood rich in adult stem cells in the wound, to help heal and to help bone fill in.
+Then my $7,000 day in his office included 14 procedures, including bone cavitation, which is putting a fibrin plug/clot of my own blood rich in adult stem cells in the wound, to help heal and to help bone fill in.
 Plus a bone graft for the zirconium implant I will get for the tooth in front, in six months.

 The dentist dug out roots of my teeth all the way up into the jaw, debrided the jaw bone of any decay, and did a bone graft.
 I have stitches not only over the place where teeth once were, but also up high in the gums, where the tips of the roots were.
 He also did some major work on the other side of my mouth, redoing fillings that date back many years, 14 individual procedures total, in 5 hours.